matheusfelipeog/beautiful-docs/README.md

 * [Asciidoctor](http://asciidoctor.org/) - Asciidoctor is a fast text processor and publishing toolchain for converting AsciiDoc content to HTML5, DocBook 5 (or 4.5) and other formats. (contributed by [ThomasG77](https://github.com/ThomasG77))
 * [Bookdown](https://bookdown.org/) - A open-source (GPL-3) R package to facilitate writing books and long-form articles/reports with R Markdown.
 Support for languages other than R, including C/C++, Python, and SQL, etc. (contributed by [ThomasG77](https://github.com/ThomasG77))
 * [Pandoc](http://pandoc.org/) If you need to convert files from one markup format into another, pandoc is your swiss-army knife.
 Can generate documentation from most common markup languages. (contributed by [ThomasG77](https://github.com/ThomasG77))
+* [gd2md-html](https://github.com/evbacher/gd2md-html/wiki) - gd2md-html is a free Google Docs add-on that converts a formatted Google Doc to a simple, readable Markdown or HTML text file. gd2md-html lets you use Google Docs' editing, formatting, and collaboration tools before you publish to a Markdown or HTML platform. (contributed by [Ed Bacher](https://github.com/evbacher)